niklaushirt/ibm-aiops-deployer/doc/storytelling/CP4AIOps Live Environment Sample Demo Script_NO_CHATOPS.md

 >**🚀 <u>Action</u>**
 >
->When finished, click **Complete**.
+>- When finished, click **Complete**.
 >
->Open the RobotShop application.
+>- Open the RobotShop application.
 Verify that ratings are correctly shown